cadekeenan/hw12/README.md

 ## Azure Solutions

 ## This application runs in an Azure App Service and reads from an Azure MySQL server.
-hi mom Im pushing code to the Azure App Service
+hi mom Im pushing code again